 Who is the ARP for?

-The ARP is for twenty, primary aged pupils diagnosed with Autism Spectrum Disorder.
+The ARP is for twenty, primary aged pupils diagnosed with Autism Spectrum Disorder or Complex Communicate Needs.
 All of the pupils have an Education Health and Care Plan (EHCP).
 Places in the ARP are allocated through the London Borough of Merton's Special Educational Needs Panel.

 Where is the ARP?